“Pessimists calculate the odds. Optimists believe they can overcome them.” – Ted Koppel

 He continued to explain that should I opt out of the surgery and the condition worsens, I may not be able to walk and would likely to be in a wheelchair by the time I’m in my mid 20’s.

-However, since I was still growing, the doctor strongly felt that it would best for me to wait about 2 years to go through with the operation fearing that it may severely stunt my growth.
+However, since I was still growing, my doctor strongly felt that it would best to wait 2- 4 years to go through with the operation fearing that the surgery may severely stunt my growth.

 As a (hyperactive) teen, having to listen to the disheartening news that you may need to live out your adult life in a wheelchair, was nothing short of a nightmare.